-Fire Hazard / Electric Shock Hazard

-- Do not use this water heater with any voltage other than shown on the model rating plate. - Failure to use the correct voltage shown on the model rating plate could result in death, serious bodily injury, or property damage.
+Fire Hazard / Electric Shock Hazard Image: Do not use this water heater with any voltage other than shown on the model rating plate.
+Image: Do not use the correct voltage shown on the model rating plate could result in death, serious bodily injury, or property damage.